aglover/hoodoo/README.md

 An example Docker Compose that spins up a Postgres primary database along with a single read replica.
 There are directions below to seed the primary and verify replication.

+In a Postgres read replica setup, SQL writes flow into the primary and that new data is then automatically replicated to replicas.
+As their name implies, read replicas are designed for read-only traffic.

+This design is an example of horizontal scaling -- a database with heavy read-write traffic can be made more efficient by offloading some traffic to other instances.
+In this case, one or more read replicas can offload read traffic from a database thereby giving it some breathing room.

 ## Postgres replication example

 There are two files of importance in this repository: `docker-compose.yml` which defines two